A successful DevOps implementation comes with a wide array of benefits, which is why many executives and entrepreneurs are tempted to try it.

 #1: Take Your Time

 We know, when you hear about benefits like increased productivity, shorter production time, and fewer bugs after product release it’s difficult to be patient.
 But this is one of the main reasons DevOps implementations fail.
+What is platform engineering?
+It’s important to understand this concept and its role in a successful DevOps implementation.

 It is crucial that decision-makers in your organization understand that this is a long-term process that will be performed in several complex steps.
 Such an implementation brings transformation that will impact the very core of the organization, so you can’t rush things.
 If you do, you will encounter resistance from your employees, and the chances of success will plummet.